az7arul/sleekjs/Readme.md

 ##Introduction

-Sleek.js is an MVC Framework implemented from Node.jS, built-in with base dependency on handlebars.js, express.js, mongoose.
+Sleek.js is an MVC Framework implemented from Node.jS, built-in with base dependency on handlebars.js, express.js.
 Sleek.js architecture follows common format of MVC which makes it easy to handle and build better sites.

 Using Sleek.js we can make powerful websites in Nodejs platform.
 Sleek.js gives better performance, flexibility and easy maintenance.